Registration Information and Forms

 Course Registration Information

-Resistration is accomplished directly through the Mountain Research Station, by filling out an informational form online and submitting the course deposit.
-Courses are run through the Divsion of Continuing Education.
+Registration is accomplished directly by filling out an online form and submitting the course deposit.
+Courses are run through the Division of Continuing Education.
 Credits are no different than other courses run at the University of Colorado.
 Courses are offered at the same cost for Colorado residents and nonresidents.
 In addition, the MRS courses fulfill CU's Environmental Studies field course requirement.

-Registration for courses is taken on a first come, first serve, basis, assessed by when a deposit is received.
+Registration for courses is taken on a first come, first served basis, determined by the timing of the deposit.
 When you receive your confirmation email, send or deliver a check, along with your printed confirmation, to reserve your place in the course.
 (Note: the registration form is not considered complete and will not be processed until we receive your deposit.)